BIOGRAPHY

 LATEST UPDATES

-IKEA × TAKAHASHI HIROKO SÖTRÖNN collection / Now on sale globally.
+IKEA × TAKAHASHI HIROKO SÖTRÖNN collection / 2024

 shu uemura art of hair × TAKAHASHI HIROKO GIFT SETS / 2023